SENECA CREEK STATE PARK

 Boat Center

-The Boat Center offers a variety of different vessels for hourly or daily rental on the calm waters of Clopper Lake from May through Labor Day Weekend.
+The Boat Center offers a variety of different vessels for hourly or daily rental on the calm waters of Clopper Lake from Memorial Day through Labor Day Weekend.
 Cash, Visa, and Mastercard are accepted at the Boat Center.

 Boat Rental Prices: